clinical-meteor/cookbook/README.md

 ------------------------------------------------------------------
 ## Development Environment

 **Q:  What are best practices for setting up my development environment?**
+Well, you're going to need to select an Integrated Development Environment (IDE), configure it so it works with Meteor, and set up debugging and profiling utilities.
+See below.

+**Q:  Which editor should I use with Meteor?**
-Well, you're going to need to chose an IDE and editor to work with, the most popular of which seems to be Webstorm.
+Well, you're going to need to chose an IDE and editor to work with, the most popular of which seems to be Webstorm, since it's got the best refactoring tools.
 http://www.jetbrains.com/webstorm/

 As of Meteor 0.6.0, and it's new packaging system, Cloud9 support has become questionable.
+Avoid it.
 https://mail.google.com/mail/u/0/#search/%5Bmeteor%5D/13c49334f501e4b3

 Some people are also reporting success with Coda.
 http://panic.com/coda/

 **Q:  My editor keeps crashing!
 Help!**
 Add the myapp/.meteor directory to your ignore list.
 Meteor takes your application and goes through a process called bundling, where it prepares to host it as a node.js application.
 It uses the .meteor directory as a temp directory, and will try to rebundle whenever there are changes to your code.
 If your editor is watching that directory, it can cause your editor to lock up with the constant indexing and bundling.